cosmos/cosmos-sdk/docs/architecture/adr-005-subscription.md

 If the user does not have enough funds to pay for the current period, the subscription is inactivated.
 The user can always refund the account and resubscribe.

 Users can define maximum limits on how many periods the subscription is valid for.
 If this limit elapses before a subscription renewal, the subscription is invalidated.
 This is to mitigate the common problem of unused subscriptions siphoning off funds from account without the user noticing.
 For example, a user can subscribe to a service with a period of 3 months with a limit of 4.
-This subscription will automatically expire after a year unless the user manually increases/removes the limit with a second `SubscribeMsg`.
+This subscription will automatically expire after a year unless the user manually changes the limit with a second `SubscribeMsg`.

 Users can also manually unsubscribe by submitting an `UnsubscribeMsg`